ishank-juneja/Correlated-AoI-Bandits/DDP_report/readme.txt

 2. Add all the figures and images not just the 2 that have been shared
 3. Complete and add the proof of C-TS for the Beta distribution instead of the Normal distribution
 4. The simulation results will form the bulk of this paper
+5. In the WCNC paper, the upper bounds from the original AoI bandit paper and from this work of correlated bandits was not emphasized.
+This shiuld be dine in the DDP report since there is no page limit here